I'm Only Dancing (The Soul Tour 74)

-I'm Only Dancing (The Soul Tour 74) is a live album by English musician David Bowie.
+I'm Only Dancing (The Soul Tour 74) is a live album by the English musician David Bowie.
 It had a limited release on 29 August 2020 for Record Store Day as a double LP and double CD.
 It was recorded on the second half of the Diamond Dogs Tour in 1974, which is known as "the Soul Tour" due to the influence of the then-unreleased material Bowie had begun recording for Young Americans (1975).
 I'm Only Dancing marks the first time performances from this portion of the tour have been officially released.

 Background

 David Bowie supported his eighth studio album Diamond Dogs on the Diamond Dogs Tour, the first leg of which lasted from 14 June to 20 July 1974.
 Co-designed and constructed by Chris Langhart, the tour featured elaborate set-pieces and cost $250,000.
 Films that influenced the design included Fritz Lang's Metropolis (1927) and Robert Wiene's The Cabinet of Dr. Caligari (1920).
 The second leg of the tour, lasting 2 September to 1 December 1974, has been nicknamed "the Soul Tour", due to the influence of the soul music Bowie had begun recording for Young Americans in August.
 Because of this, the shows were heavily altered, no longer featuring elaborate set-pieces, partly due to Bowie's exhaustion with the design and wanting to explore the new sound he was creating.
 The tour's lineup was also revamped to feature musicians who had recorded for Young Americans.
 Songs from the previous leg were dropped, while new ones (some from Young Americans) were added.
 Performances from the tour were previously released on two live albums, David Live and Cracked Actor (Live Los Angeles '74), which were released in 1974 and 2017, respectively.
 However, I'm Only Dancing (The Soul Tour 74) marks the first time performances from the "Soul" portion of the tour have been officially released.